 Tired of their kitchen, which was closed off from both the dining room and the adjacent family room of their 1980s home in DC’s Palisades neighborhood, a couple turned to Carnemark design + build for help.
-“They wanted to open up the space and make it sleek, with nice flow to the other rooms,” says principal Jonas Carnemark.
+“They wanted to open up space and make it sleek, with a nice flow to the other rooms,” says principal Jonas Carnemark.

 He and his team removed the wall between the family room and kitchen, replacing it with a flush beam in the ceiling to allow a seamless transition between the two spaces.
 The doorway from the kitchen to the dining room was centered on the wall and enlarged.

 A distinctive slab of granite with swirls of green, gray and black first inspired the owners, who chose it for their countertops.
-They preferred a warm yet minimalist look, so Carnemark paired the granite with SieMatic cabinetry in a quartered-teak veneer, foregoing upper cabinetry for lower-level storage and an appliance wall that houses two ovens, a fridge and a pantry cupboard.
+They preferred a warm yet minimalist look, so Carnemark paired the granite with SieMatic cabinetry in a quartered-teak veneer, foregoing upper cabinetry for lower-level storage and an appliance wall that houses two ovens, a fridge, and a pantry cupboard.
 A large window behind the sink was replaced by two smaller ones, positioned high to admit light without sacrificing privacy from the neighbors on that side of the house.

 Instead of a traditional breakfast nook, Carnemark installed a smoked-oak bridge table, attached to the counter, as a casual dining area.
 Above it, a sleek pendant illuminates the room.
-A pop of purple frames the appliance wall and the niche into which the windows, cooktop and hood are positioned, adding interest and a touch of fun to the room.
+A pop of purple frames the appliance wall and the niche into which the windows, cooktop, and hood are positioned, adding interest and a touch of fun to the room.

 Kitchen Design & Contracting: Jonas Carnemark, CKD, Carnemark design + build, Bethesda, Maryland.
 Cabinetry: Konst SieMatic.
 Countertops: Wild Chianti granite.
 Backsplash: Back-painted glass.
 Appliances: Wolf, Miele.
 Sink: Franke.
 Faucet: Axor Starck through Hansgrohe.
 Pendant: Studio Italia Design.